Russula virescens: Distribution and ecology

+This species (or a North American relative, if these are as distinct) has once been recorded as food of the pleasing fungus beetle Aprotritoma pulchra; no other such observation was known as of 1999, and the record is more likely a mix-up with the related Tritoma mimetica, which can indeed be found on Russula species.

 Edibility

 Despite its "moldy" appearance, R. virescens is a good edible mushroom.

 Although care must be taken to distinguish from the death cap, R. virescens is an edible mushroom considered to be one of the best of its genus.
 Its smell is not distinctive, but its taste has been described as mild, nutty, fruity, or even sweet.
 Old specimens may smell of herrings.
 Drying the mushrooms enhances the nutty flavor and the green color disappears with cooking.
 Mushrooms can be sautéed; young specimens prepared this way have a potato taste that pairs well with shallots.
 They are also fried or grilled, and can be used raw in salads.

 It is popular in Europe, particularly in Spain.
 In an 1875 work on the uses of fungi, English mycologist Mordecai Cubitt Cooke remarked about the mushroom that "the peasants about Milan are in the habit of putting [it] over wood embers to toast, and eating [it] afterwards with a little salt."
 The mushroom is often sold as a dried product in Asia; in China, it can be found in roadside markets, and used in traditional herbal medicines.

 A lady amateur mycophagist of the writer's acquaintance, ... who is especially fond of the green Russula, is never at a loss for this especially prized tidbit as a reward for her daily stroll among the trees.
 A visitor may often see upon her buffet a small glass dish filled with the mushrooms, nicely scraped and cut in pieces—an ever-present relish between meals.
 For even in their natural state, as she discriminatingly says, they are "as sweet as chestnuts".
 This is especially the case with the "buttons" or younger specimens.